 - If you have age-related macular degeneration (AMD), Part B may cover certain diagnostic tests and treatment of eye diseases and conditions.
 The macula is the small central portion of your retina, and as it wears down, it causes loss of vision.
 Treatment may include medications, laser treatments, and vision aids.

-Medicare Advantage plans provide the same coverage as Part B does for medically necessary vision care, as well as some coverage for routine eye exams and corrective lenses.
+Medicare Advantage plans provide the same coverage as Part B does for medically necessary vision care and some coverage for routine eye exams and corrective lenses.

-Details about vision care benefits you can receive and how much you pay are outlined in each plan’s Evidence of Coverage (EOC) document.
+Details about vision care benefits you can receive and how much you pay are outlined in each plan’s Evidence of Coverage (EOC) or Summary of Benefits documents.
+Some plans offer additional vision care coverage for an additional monthly premium.

-Here is a comparison chart of five MA insurance companies, all HMO plans, to give you an idea of what non-Medicare vision coverage may be available to you in your area (derived from each plan’s 2021 EOC doc):
+Here is a comparison chart of five MA insurance companies, all HMO plans, to give you an idea of what non-Medicare vision coverage may be available to you in your area (derived from each plan’s 2022 EOC or Summary of Benefits docs):

 |Medicare Advantage Plan Provider||Additional Vision Benefit|